The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 Lumen Technologies

-When considering Lumen's underlay options, they deliver 99.99% core network uptime with defined latency commitments across their owned backbone, complemented by 4-hour hardware replacement guarantees in metropolitan areas.
+When considering Lumen's underlay options, they deliver 99.99% core network uptime with defined latency commitments across their owned backbone, complemented by 4 hour hardware replacement guarantees in metropolitan areas.
 Their approach to service delivery emphasises proactive monitoring through AI-powered analytics that preemptively identify and address potential issues before they impact business operations.

 Lumen's security capabilities are available through integrations with adaptive threat detection partners and native platform features.
 Meanwhile, Lumen offers cloud connectivity options for major providers including AWS and Azure, facilitating easy integration with multi-cloud architectures through dedicated private connections.